roobee79/ASD/README.md

 ## 3. AutismGAT_stable.py — Downstream GAT Model Training

 ### 📘 Overview
+This code corresponds to **project1**, implementing the downstream **Graph Attention Network (GAT)** training stage
+for modeling **rare inherited variant (RIV)** profiles in ASD cohorts.

-After generating AKORIV tables with make_akoriv.py, this step performs graph-based modeling of rare inherited variant profiles using a Graph Attention Network (GAT).
+After generating AKORIV tables with `make_akoriv.py`, this step performs **graph-based learning** of gene–gene relationships
-The model learns gene-level embeddings from the filtered AKORIV dataset for downstream prediction or interpretation.
+and individual variant burdens to derive **gene-level embeddings** for downstream prediction and biological interpretation.

+A pretrained model checkpoint (`AutismGAT.pt`) trained on **project1** is also provided for reproducibility,
+enabling users to reproduce inference and visualization without retraining.

+---

-🔬 Step 1 — Filter Genes
+### 🔬 Step 1 — Filter Genes

 Filter the integrated AKORIV dataset to include only the stable genes used for model training: